austinthresher/dangerboy/README.md

 # Danger Boy

-Game Boy emulator written in C. Danger Boy focuses on emulating the original DMG with cycle accurate timing.
+Danger Boy is a Game Boy emulator written in C. It focuses on emulating the original DMG with cycle accurate timing.
 Compatibility is fairly high.

-The following features are currently missing but planned:
+The following features are missing but planned:

  - Sound
  - Window support in per-pixel mode